perimenopause symptom checker

 For the longest time, I put brain fog down to being a busy Mum and a stressful job.
 Don’t put up with feeling awful and don’t assume it is not hormone related and is just because you have a busy life.

-Go and speak to a healthcare provider and show this perimenopause symptom checker.
+Go and speak to a healthcare provider and show this perimenopause symptom checker or track your symptoms over time, using a tracker like this.

 2. Struggling to Concentrate